Tanz0rz/haxe-fmod/README.md

 3. Point your `haxelib` at the local repo using `haxelib dev haxefmod <directory_to_the_git_clone>`

 This will setup the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
 You can see the special `dev` status when you find `haxefmod` in the output of `haxelib list`

-## Goals

-The work to support HTML5 deployments is underway!
-A basic use of the system is functional, but there is still much work to do.

 ## Feature Requests and Contact